jwardoin/mvc_lecture/README.md

 ## MVC

-M - Model - refers to the ‘shape’ of our data and how it is stored V - View - refers to what is shown to the end-user
+- M - **Model** - refers to the ‘shape’ of the data and how it is stored
+- V - **View** - refers to what is shown to the end-user
-C - Controller - refers to the logic that handles requests, often interacting with both the Model and View
+- C - **Controller** - refers to the logic that handles user requests, often interacting with both the Model and View

 ### The M - Model